xolox/vim-notes/README.md

     :let g:notes_suffix = '.txt'

+### The `g:notes_title_sync` option

+When you rename a file in your notes directory but don't change the title, the plug-in will notice this the next time you open the note in Vim.
+Likewise when you change the title in another text editor but don't rename the file.
+By default the plug-in will prompt you whether you want it to update the title of the note, rename the file on disk or dismiss the prompt without doing anything.

+If you set this option to the string `'no'` this feature will be completely disabled.
+If you set it to `'change_title'` it will automatically change the title to match the filename.
+If you set it to `'rename_file'` it will automatically rename the file on disk to match the title.

 ### The `g:notes_shadowdir` option

 The notes plug-in comes with some default notes containing documentation about the plug-in.
 This option defines the path of the directory containing these notes.